wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.14.47 =
+Major upgrade to the protection for Brute-Force attempts, and a bug fix for resetting the permissions of read-only files.

+= 3.15.16 =
+Fixes a minor bug with pass-by-reference which raises a fatal error in PHP v5.4.

+= 3.15.15 =
+Enhanced the Examine File window with better styles and more info, changed form submission of encrypted file lists, and fixes other minor bugs.

 = 3.14.24 =
 Made the Examine File window sizable, fixed a few small bugs, removed some old code, and added a link to twitter.